 And this is the list of top 7 hidden gems among these Pacific treasures according to Independent Couple:

 7. Easter Island

-Everyone on this planet probably came across the picture above, but only few people actually saw it on their own eyes.
+Everyone on this planet probably came across the picture above, but only a few people actually saw it with their own eyes.

 Samoa is a wonderful choice when you’re looking for some peaceful place from the touristic rush.
 In the very heart of Pacific, you can explore some of the most beautiful beaches, exotic nature, meet friendly locals and taste their interesting cuisine.
 The best experience in Samoa is trying to live in their traditional “home” called Fale – which is a small wooden shelter without walls, typically built just right on the beach.
 With the friendly hosts which will prepare to you wonderful cuisine and tropical treats every day, it is really an unforgettable holiday for wanderlusters.
 You can read our full travel guide to Samoa here.

 Hawaii is probably the most popular island in the entire Pacific Ocean.
 We could only speculate whether it’s because its marvelous tropical nature and climate, or because of the fact, that it is the 50th state of United States of America.
 Anyway, no one can’t deny that the Hawaiian archipelago is a perfect choice when it comes to great holiday time.
 This northernmost paradise of Polynesia is almost entirely formed by a volcano, which is why islands have many steep spectacular green mountains and active volcanic areas are attractive for biologists and volcanologists.
 If you have luck, you can even see the real lava flow on the Island of Hawai’i.
 With plenty of stunning public beaches, great waves for surfers and a great welcoming atmosphere, Hawaii will steal your heart for good.